-Figures 1 and 2 clearly show that the share of school property tax revenues attributable to Residential & Agricultural property has increased from 48% in 1991 to 69% in 2015.
-At the same time, the share of school property taxes attributable to Business and Public Utility Tangible Personal Property has declined from 32% in 1991 to just 7% in 2015.
+Figures 1 and 2 clearly show that the share of school property tax revenues attributable to Residential & Agricultural property has increased from 48% in 1991 to 66% in 2022.
+At the same time, the share of school property taxes attributable to Business and Public Utility Tangible Personal Property has declined from 32% in 1991 to just 12% in 2022.

 While HB 66 held schools (and other local governments) harmless on the loss of the Business TPP tax revenues through 2011 and SB 3 prescribed a 15 year hold harmless period on Public Utility TPP revenue loss, a phase-out of these TPP replacement payments was begun in Fiscal Year 2012.
-In FY11 Ohio school districts received \$1,129.1 million (over \$1.1 billion) in total TPP replacement funds from the state.
-However, in FY13 the total amount of TPP replacement payments had been reduced to \$510 million.
-TPP replacement was frozen at the \$510 million level in FY14 and FY15; however, additional reductions made in the FY16-17 biennial budget have resulted in TPP replacement payments to schools being reduced to \$180.5 million in FY17.
+In FY11, Ohio school districts received \$1,129.1 million (over \$1.1 billion) in total TPP replacement funds from the state.
+However, by FY13 the total amount of TPP replacement payments had been reduced to \$510 million.
+TPP replacement was frozen at the \$510 million level in FY14 and FY15; however, changes made to the TPP phaseout formula included in SB 208 (passed in October 2015) have resulted in additional annual reductions with total TPP replacement payments to schools reduced to \$68.0 million in FY23.
+As a result, Ohio schools have now lost 94% of the \$1.129 billion in business TPP taxes that they had received in the FY11 school year.